ahmadiehsan/personal_docs/docs/software/storages_and_data/db/acid_transaction/isolation.md

 because changes can easily harm your data integrity, as reverted changes in one transaction can be read and potentially accepted by another.
 The minimum isolation level to ensure in your application, therefore, is Read Committed.

-Most of the time you probably don’t need Serializable isolation, as it can cause big performance issues with a large volume of concurrent transactions.
+Most of the time you probably don't need Serializable isolation, as it can cause big performance issues with a large volume of concurrent transactions.

-so it’s always depends on your business requirements
+so it's always depends on your business requirements